 The 2025 Stanley Cup Playoffs will begin on April 19 and end by June 23.
 The tournament decides the NHL champion for the 2024–25 season.
-Sixteen teams will qualify.
-The top three in each division earn automatic spots.
+Sixteen teams qualify for the playoffs, wherein the top three in each division earn automatic spots.
 Two wild cards from each conference fill the rest.
 Matchups are set in a bracket.

 Each round is best-of-seven.
 Division winners face wild cards, while second- and third-place teams in each division face each other.
 Winners advance through the Second Round, Conference Finals, and then the Stanley Cup Final.
 Home ice is based on regular-season records.